Simple Thai Mango Salad

 Instructions

-- MAKE THAI MANGO SALAD: Put mango, bean sprouts, red bell pepper, cilantro and green onion in a serving bowl.
+• MAKE THAI MANGO SALAD: Put mango, bean sprouts, red bell pepper, cilantro and green onion in a serving bowl.
 Just before serving, add dressing and toss gently to combine.
 Add salt and pepper to taste.
-If mangos are on the tarter sider, you may want to add a splash of maple syrup, honey, brown sugar or sweet chili sauce.
+If mangos are on the tarter side, you may want to add a splash of maple syrup, honey, brown sugar or sweet chili sauce.
 Serve.

 Recipe Notes

-- Caution about Bean Sprouts: When eating fresh, uncooked bean sprouts (or mung beans), it’s safest to use a package that says “ready to eat” to avoid E. coli and Salmonella, particularly for pregnant women and those with compromised immune systems.
+2. Caution about bean sprouts: When eating fresh, uncooked bean sprouts (or mung beans), it’s safest to use a package that says “ready to eat” to avoid E. coli and Salmonella, particularly for pregnant women and those with compromised immune systems.
 They add a wonderful crunch to the salad.

-- for fish sauce: use light soy or tamari.
+• for fish sauce: use light soy or tamari.
+Or leave it out.

 Nutrition